anypay/anypay/lib/routes/README.md

 | 5          | BCH            | BSV             | 15hQ7MpGAds3mPek7fHi3JkXcipx8Sgeaa |
 |            |                |                 |                                    |

-## Behavior
+## Generating Invoices

-Upon generating an address Anypay will look first for a specific address for the currency.
-If no address is found it will look for an account route.
-When an account route is found Anypay will generate an invoice that forwards to the connector's address.
-The connector will respond by forwarding to the output currency address.
+When generating an invoice Anypay will first check for an active account route for the currency.
+If found, the forwarding address will be the connector's address.
+If no account route is found Anypay will look for a normal address for that currency.
+If an address is found for that currency payment will be forwarded to that address.